renanthera/simc-wiki/Priests.md

 ### Power Unto Others (Conduit)
 This Conduit only works if you have `priest_self_power_infusion` set to false or if you have the legendary Twins of the Sun Priestess equipped, as otherwise the actor is using PI on itself.

+## Mind Blast
+For the APL, Mind Blast by default will not work with typical `cast_while_casting=1`.
+This is because you can only cast this spell while casting Mind Flay or Mind Sear AND you have Dark Thoughts active.
+To make the APL easier to understand rather than having all these conditional checks there is a `only_cwc` option for Mind Blast only.
+This option defaults to `false` and with this you can have a separate APL line for the CWC Mind Blast.

 # Bugs
 By activating `bugs=1` inside your character's sim you will get access to the following bugs:
 - Fae Guardians Wrathful Faerie no longer has a 2s ICD